C Program Compilation Process - Source to Binary

 .def __mingw_vfprintf; .scl 2; .type 32; .endef

-Even if the C language compiler is the same for two different machines with the same C program but different processors and hardware, different assembly codes would be produced.
+The assembly code obtained from the compilation phase is unique to the target architecture.
+Even if we use the same C language compiler for two different machines with the same C program but different processors and hardware, the generated assembly codes would be different.

-Create Object file from the Assembly file
+Create an Object file from the Assembly file

 $ as cprogram.s -o cprogram.o